Daan Steur

-Daan Steur (born 6 August 2002) is a Dutch professional footballer who plays as a defender for Eerste Divisie side FC Volendam.
+Daan Steur (born 6 August 2002) is a Dutch professional footballer who plays as a defender for Tweede Divisie side RKAV Volendam.

 Career

 He is from Volendam in North Holland.
-He played for RKAV Volendam during the 2022-23 season.
+He played for RKAV Volendam during the 2022–23 season.
 He was part of the RKAV Volendam team that earned promotion from the Derde Divisie A in May 2024 to the Tweede Divisie.
 That month, he joined FC Volendam.

-He made his league debut for FC Volendam on 11 August 2024 in a 4-3 Eerste Divisie defeat away at De Graafschap.
+He made his league debut for FC Volendam on 11 August 2024 in a 4–3 Eerste Divisie defeat away at De Graafschap.

+On 25 April 2025, Steur agreed to join IJsselmeervogels on loan for the 2025–26 season.

+On 29 January 2026, Steur returned to RKAV Volendam on a new loan until the end of the season.
+The deal was made permanent on 12 June 2026.

 Personal life

 He is nicknamed 'The Shovel'.
 He studied accountancy at the University of Amsterdam.
-He has done charity work with children’s health charities in Volendam.
+He has done charity work with children's health charities in Volendam.